 - Two adults, each with a separate Amazon account.

 - Up to four child profiles (used for Amazon’s service for kids called FreeTime).
-Child profiles are limited when making purchases on Amazon.
+Just know that Amazon limits the amount of purchases on child profiles.

 Both adult accounts can manage the household’s child profiles.
 To share your Amazon Prime membership with another adult, go to Amazon Household > Add Adult and choose whether to invite them by email or sign up together to verify the accounts.